-Campervan Solar Panel At Wildworx.
-Perfect for your campervan.
+Campervan Solar Panel from Wildworx - Perfect for your Camper Conversion

 With a reported 8.25% increase in UK campervan ownership indicative of a trend for more local excursions and a change in mindset for many holidaymakers, you need to be sure you’re getting the most out of your vehicle when you’re out on the road.
 One way of doing this is with the addition of campervan solar panels, accessories that are both practical and sustainable in equal measure.

-To clear things up early, the difference between the two is simple.
-Freestanding kits are removable and can be used at your leisure, whereas fixed campervan solar panels will need to become a permanent fixture of your vehicle.
-Both of these types of panels enable you to use solar energy to run the various appliances, electronics and devices that make up your campervan, reducing your reliance on alternative (and infinitely more costly) methods of power.
+Both of these types of panels enable you to use solar energy to run the various appliances and electronic devices that make up your campervan, reducing your reliance on alternative (and infinitely more costly) methods of power.

-- For most campervans, it is recommended that the solar panel kits you purchase are at least 180 watt Solar Panels.
+- For most campervans, it is recommended that the solar panel kits you purchase are at least 100 watt Solar Panels.
+We like to pack a little more punch with a 180 watt panel.
 Check out our 180w solar panel kit here.

 How Do Campervan Solar Panels Work?

-Solar Panel is also known as a ‘PV panel’, these are used to convert light from the sun into electricity that can be used to power electrical loads.
+Solar Panel is also known as a ‘PV panel’, these are used to convert light from the sun into electricity that can be used to recharge you vans leisure battery.
 By installing solar panels to your campervan or kombi you can generate your own renewable electricity.

 Each Solar Panel is made from layers of semi-conducting material, this is usually silicon, phosphorus (which provides the negative charge) and boron (which provides the positive charge).
 Solar panels absorb the sunlight and in doing so initiate the electric current.